[Extended Version] ArceKV: Towards Workload-driven LSM-compactions for Key-Value Store Under Dynamic Workloads: Theoretical Insights

-\textbf{Claim 2.} For each non-dominated compaction, there exist parameters $(M,c,k)$ such that its score is the highest. \begin{proof} We prove the theorem by claiming that for each non-dominated compaction upon the decision point, there exist some $(M_i,k_i,c_i)$ such that its effectiveness score is the highest.
+\textbf{Claim 2.} For each non-dominated compaction, there exist parameters $(M,c,k)$ such that its score is the highest.
+We prove it by claiming that for each non-dominated compaction upon the decision point, there exist some $(M_i,k_i,c_i)$ such that its effectiveness score is the highest.
 To achieve this, assume the compaction reduces $y$ runs and costs $t$ time, $(M_i,k_i,c_i)$ should satisfy:

 for all $(y-y')(t-t')>0$, where $a=r+\alpha\cdot p$ is a constant.

 We first analyze the case $y>y'$ and $t>t'$: in the worst case, $y'=y-1$ and $t'=1$, then:

 For the case $y<y'$ and $t<t'$: in the worst case, $y'=s-1$ and $t'=t+1$, then: